Indian Institute of Management Jammu

-The Indian Institute of Management Jammu (IIM Jammu) is a public, autonomous business school located in Jammu, Jammu and Kashmir, India.
+The Indian Institute of Management Jammu (IIM- Jammu or IIM-J) is a public, autonomous business school located in Jammu, Jammu and Kashmir, India.
 Established in 2016, it is the youngest Indian Institute of Management.
 IIM Jammu is currently (DBA) in Management as per Indian Institutes of Management Act 2017.
 The student intake is 240 for the Masters of Business Administration (MBA) programme for the year 2019.